Minoan eruption: The Titanomachy

 The eruption of Thera and volcanic fallout may have inspired the myths of the Titanomachy in Hesiod's Theogony.
-The Titanomachy could have picked up elements of western Anatolian folk memory, as the tale spread westward.
+The story may have absorbed elements of western Anatolian folk memory, especially those circulating in the eastern Aegean.
+In this sense, the Hesiodic version of the myth could have incorporated eastern influences as the narrative tradition took shape in mainland Greece, further west.

 Hesiod's lines have been compared with volcanic activity, citing Zeus's thunderbolts as volcanic lightning, the boiling earth and sea as a breach of the magma chamber, immense flame and heat as evidence of phreatic explosions, among many other descriptions.

 Atlantis

 Spyridon Marinatos, the discoverer of the Akrotiri archaeological site, suggested that the Minoan eruption is reflected in Plato's story of Atlantis.
+This view remains prevalent in popular culture, as reflected in TV programs such as BBC's Atlantis.
+However, this view is not supported by current scholarship.

-Book of Exodus
+The Exodus

 Geologist Barbara J. Sivertsen seeks to establish a link between the eruption of Santorini (c.
-1600 BCE) and the Exodus of the Israelites from Egypt in the Bible.
+1600 BC) and the Exodus of the Israelites from Egypt in the Bible.

-Bicameral mentality

-In the controversial bicameral mentality hypothesis, Julian Jaynes has argued that the Minoan eruption was a crucial event in the development of human consciousness since the displacements that it caused led to new and important interactions among communities.